veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 The [Bytes crate](https://docs.rs/bytes/latest/bytes/) provides an efficient container for storing and operating on contiguous slices of memory, mainly focused on networking and I/O operations and it allows zero-copy operations, which is exactly what we need here.

-So the solution used in the Solana Validator, was as soon as the transaction is received, it is wrapped into a `Bytes` type, and from there on, the `Bytes` is just copied around.
+So the solution used in the Solana Validator, was as soon as the transaction is received, it is wrapped into a `Bytes` type, and from there on, the `Bytes` is just cloned around.

 `Bytes` are cheaply clonable and thereby shareable, thanks to the way it works.
 Basically, whenever a `Bytes` instance is created, it saves the data in the memory and stores a pointer to it, so when we clone a `Bytes` instance, we just clone the pointer and not the data itself, which is why it is so efficient.

-If your're a C/C++ developer, this may seem obvious as a solution, but in Rust, we often tend to use `Vec<u8>` for everything, and this is a great example of how using the right data structure can make a huge difference in terms of performance and memory usage.
+If you're a C/C++ developer, this may seem obvious as a solution, but in Rust, we often tend to use `Vec<u8>` for everything, and this is a great example of how using the right data structure can make a huge difference in terms of performance and memory usage.

 For more details on how it handles the memory, you can check the [Bytes documentation](https://docs.rs/bytes/latest/bytes/).